pdelong42/mandelbrojt/README.md

 The first area that's ripe for optimization is probably the orbit iterating code.
 It's very wasteful in that it probably keeps the entire sequence in memory, when all it really needs at any given time is the last point generated in the sequence.
+(FIXED)

 The next area that could use work is convergence detection.
 I only used the simplest and most basic means of detecting whether the orbit